Noel's House Party: Number Cruncher

-A regular feature for Series Four and Series Five, where a phone box modified to contain a gunge tank and a TV screen was placed somewhere in Britain.
+A regular feature for series 4 and 5, where a phone box modified to contain a gunge tank and a TV screen was placed somewhere in Britain.
 The code to get into the phone box was broadcast live on air, and the first viewer to reach the phone box got to play a game.
 Once inside, they had 45 seconds to rearrange a code on the screen to win a prize and get out again.
 If they ran out of time, they were covered in gunge.
 If they solved the puzzle, they had an opportunity to gamble their prize.
 By pulling a handle, they could either double their money, have random objects dropped on them, or be covered in gunge.

 Beat Your Neighbour

-One of the main features on Series Five, in which two neighbours would run round to each other's house and, in one minute, grab as many belongings as they wanted.
+One of the main features on series 5, in which two neighbours would run round to each other's house and, in one minute, grab as many belongings as they wanted.
 Then, following a series of alternate questions, one neighbour would win everything, including their own stuff back.
+However the feature was disliked by the viewers and was only played 4 times.

 Hot House

-A pair of Top athletes were pitted against each other in a fitness test throughout series 6.
+A pair of top athletes were pitted against each other in a fitness test throughout series 6.

 Cash for Questions

-For Series Six only, similar to Grab a Grand.
+For series 6 only, similar to Grab a Grand.

 The first part of the game would be a qualifying question or clue this would be supplied by the professor (Portrayed by Brian Blessed).
 The professor is given a probe camera and sticks it into random objects (ie a loofah).
 The second part features a Wheel of Fortune being spun.
 A person from the audience is strapped horizontally to a wheel (normally someone committing an embarrassing thing).
 The wheel stops spinning and points to one of eight section and phones.
 The person on the other end of that phone has to get a question correct.
 If they get it wrong, the wheel is re-spun.
 However, if they get it correct then they are given a further three current affairs questions.
 Each correct answer is worth twenty seconds for B-list celeb to go crazy in the Basement.

 In the third part, The Basement is pitch black and the caller, with infra-red camera at their disposal, tries to guide the person through the basement collecting bags of money along the way.
 Each one was worth £100, with golden ones worth £500.
 At the end of the time the lights came on, so there was nothing stopping the celebrity grabbing an extra bag or two on the way out.
 Named after a political scandal.

 My Little Friend

-My Little Friend was a pre-recorded feature used from Series Six to Series Eight.
+My Little Friend was a pre-recorded feature used from series 6 to 8.
 This involved small school children being faced with puppets that start talking to them (one voiced by Noel and another by Barry Killerby).
-In series 7 it was aliens, while in the final series, Phibber the frog and Waffle the Squirrel spoke to the children, and sometimes scared them away.
+In series 7, it was aliens; in the final series, Phibber the Frog and Waffle the Squirrel spoke to the children and sometimes scared them away.